-- (c) The foot does not bounce back, nor slip the ground (inelastic impulsive impact). - (d) The springs are mass-less and non-dissipating.
+- (a) The center of mass (CoM) of the body is just on the hip joint. - (b) Mass of the foot is negligible. - (c) The foot does not bounce back, nor slip the ground (inelastic impulsive impact). - (d) The springs are mass-less and non-dissipating.

-The physical parameters are shown in Table 9.1.
+The physical parameters are shown in Table 8.1.